vanessaxuuan/tp/docs/UserGuide.md

 Format: `deletetgall tg/TUTORIAL_GROUP…`

 * Deletes the specified tutorial group from **ALL** students stored in TACH.
-* The tutorial group must be written **EXACTLY**, but is *case-insensitive*. e.g. `deletetgall tg/cs2040s t03` will delete `CS2040S T03` from tutorial groups of all Students, but `deletetgall tg/cs2040s` or `deletetgall tg/cs2040st03` **WILL NOT** successfully delete `CS2040S T03` from students in TACH.
+* The tutorial group must be written **EXACTLY**, but *ignores cases*. e.g. `deletetgall tg/cs2040s t03` will delete `CS2040S T03` from tutorial groups of all Students, but `deletetgall tg/cs2040s` or `deletetgall tg/cs2040st03` **WILL NOT** successfully delete `CS2040S T03` from students in TACH.
 > **NOTE**: After the deletion, you will see all the updated remaining students in TACH.

 >**WARNING:**
 > 1. Students with 0 tutorial groups after the deletion will automatically be deleted.
 > 2. **ALL** students in TACH will be affected.
-Even those not visible as a result of `find` command.
+Even those not visible as a result of the `find` command.

 Example:
-* `find Eve` followed by `deletetgall tg/CS2103T W15-3` deletes the tutorial group `CS2103T W15-3` from all students in TACH, including those not visible after the `find Eve` command(i.e. students whose name does not contain `Eve`)
+* `find Eve` followed by `deletetgall tg/CS2103T W15-3` deletes the tutorial group `CS2103T W15-3` from all students in TACH, including those not visible after the `find Eve` command (i.e. students whose name does not contain `Eve`)
 * `deletetgall tg/CS2106 T08 tg/CS2103T W13-3` will remove tutorial groups `CS2106 T08` and `CS2103T W13-3` from all students in TACH.
-Students with 0 tutorial group will be deleted from TACH.
+Students with 0 tutorial groups after the tutorial groups' deletion will be deleted from TACH.

-The following diagram shows the output of `deletetgall tg/CS2100 T05` from the previous `findtg` [output](#finding-students-by-tutorial-group-findtg)
+The following diagram shows the output of `deletetgall tg/CS2100 T05` from the previous `findtg` [command](#finding-students-by-tutorial-group-findtg)

 ![Results Display](images/DeleteTgAllResult.png)<br>